Bar in New York City, United States

 Who Should Book Forest Hills Station House

-If you want a neighbourhood bar that feels genuinely local — not a Manhattan concept that migrated to Queens — Forest Hills Station House is worth the trip out on the E or F. It works leading for dates, small group hangs, and anyone who wants a drink without the Midtown premium attached to it.
+If you want a neighbourhood bar that feels genuinely local — not a Manhattan concept that migrated to Queens — Forest Hills Station House is worth the trip out on the E or F. It works well for dates, small group hangs, and anyone who wants a drink without the Midtown premium attached to it.
 The address at 106-11 71st Ave puts it right in the heart of Forest Hills, walkable from the train and well-placed for a pre- or post-dinner drink in one of Queens' more residential, lower-key corridors.

 The Bar Experience